Help Save Children in Nigeria

 Suffering conflict, disease and lack of access to food and clean water, Nigerian children need your help.*

-- Only 40% of girls 15 and older are literate
+- 50% of girls 15 and older are literate

 - 32% of school-age children are out of school